 The 2015 Jon Nathaniel Windfall Vineyard is 100% Cabernet Sauvignon from property the family owns in Rutherford (only about 2 acres of Cabernet Sauvignon grow in this vineyard).
 All organically farmed.
 Fermented in both French oak barrels and stainless-steel tanks.
 Aged for 21 months in French oak.
 Deep ruby in color with aromas of blackberry, plum, cedar, and cholate brownie.
 Not over ripe.
 Offers structure, acidity and depth of fruit.
 Lingers with dark, grainy and somewhat chewy tannins – features a firm long-lasting grip.
 This is a robust offering – a cab lovers cab, if you will.
 Shows power and plenty of presence both on the bouquet and the palate.

-While the Flora Springs production is much larger, Jon Nathaniel has remained small – typically less then 1000 cases are produced each vintage.
-We will also visit the physical winery for Jon Nathanial (located directly across from and south of DANA Estate in St. Helena) at some point in 2022.
+While the Flora Springs production is much larger, Jon Nathaniel has remained small – typically less than 1000 cases are produced each vintage.
+We will also visit the physical winery for Jon Nathanial (located directly across from and south of DANA Estate in St. Helena) at some point by 2024.
 For more information and or to join their allocation list or to schedule an appointment, visit: www.jonnathanielwines.com